OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_development_status.rst

 that are easier to review and make it easier to divide the work between several people.

+Should have at least one peer review.

+No minimum coverage percentage required.

 Each pull request is an iteration providing a correct set of features.
-The corresponding code should always pass CI checks and should have at least one peer review.
+The corresponding code should always pass CI checks;
+since there is no minimum coverage percentage required, the coverage CI check can be failing.
+Right now, the coverage CI check is managed with Codecov.

 Since these modules are a work in progress toward a “stable” module, they are not suitable for use in production.
 The design and